 ■ Inputting Template Coefficients

-On the 3D graph function selection screen, selecting a template and then pressing will display the coefficient input screen.
+On the template selection screen, selecting a template and then pressing will display the coefficient input screen.
 Re-selecting a registered template will display the previous coefficients.

 The appearance of a coefficient input screen depends on the template.